To break up the train rides, I made a pitstop in Montreux, a town on Lake Geneva in the region dubbed the Swiss Riviera.

 In the lowest levels, where prisoners were kept, you could hear the water lapping up against the stone walls.

-Once I had my fill of the castle, I retrieved my bag from the handy storage lockers at the train station, and continued on to Geneva.
+Once I had my fill of the castle, I retrieved my bag from the handy storage lockers at the train station and continued to Geneva.

-It was a 15 minute walk from the station to Calen's apartment, though I made it longer by starting to try and get help a block before his directions would've lead me to his building.
+It was a 15-minute walk from the station to Calen's apartment, though I made it longer by starting to try to get help a block before his directions would've led me to his building.

 I was cold, tired, and getting frustrated when someone was finally able to point me in the right direction.